 Busy brand managers don’t need to be reminded to drink coffee—the natural energy booster is an office staple for a reason.
 But you may be surprised to know that when you time your trip to the coffee pot matters.
 A recent study conducted at Baylor University found that the more time that passed between arriving at the office and filling up a cup, the less effective it was in boosting productivity.
 So, if your daily pick-me-up is letting you down, try scheduling it earlier in the day.

-Use the Best Tools to Increase Productivity
+Use the Best Tools a Brand Manager Can Use to Increase Productivity

 It’s much easier to increase daily productivity when you rely on the right tools.
 Here are a few every efficient brand manager should have in their toolbox: